 The QUIC connection is established between the UE and the UPF per IP flow.
 This case is applicable to the UDP (without QUIC) based applications.

 The QUIC functionality in the UE obtain the application data (i.e. UDP payload) and put it into QUIC datagram as unreliable QUIC transport is applied.
-Then after the QUIC header is added, the QUIC packet is encapsulated with a UDP header.If the UDP payload size exceeds the QUIC maximum packet size, fragmentation is expected and handled by the QUIC protocol
+Then after the QUIC header is added, the QUIC packet is encapsulated with a UDP header.
+The UDP fragmentation can be avoided by restricting the maximum QUIC packet size.

-Editor's note: It is FFS if and how UDP fragmentation can be supported.

 NOTE 1: ECN can be supported.
 For transparent proxy mode, the IP/UDP headers of the original packet are transported between UE and UPF without any change.
 For non-transparent proxy mode, all the IP/UDP headers of the original packet are transported unchanged except the source IP address and port for downlink packet and destination IP address and port for uplink packet.

 The following Figure 6.8.2.-1 shows the QUIC functionality in the UE model and its relationship with the other functionalities.